SylvainLasnier/ubuntu/README.md

 Description
 -----------

 This image is the root of all my other docker images.
+It is small and basic.

-It is small and basic:
+It includes fresh installation of Ubuntu 14.04 LTS distribution, english language, universe apt packages and some basic common packages: vim-tiny editor, curl to use webservices and supervisor to run easily more process in Docker VM.

-fresh installation of Ubuntu 14.04 LTS distribution, english language, universe apt packages and basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more process in Docker VM.
+So, this image respects pragmatic simple vision of Docker image.

-So, it respects pragmatic simple vision of Docker image.
-If you are looking for a complete VM, look LXC.
-It is an excellent product to get fast full VM.
+If you are looking for a complete VM, just use LXC.
+It is an awesome product to get fast full VM where Docker is awesome to get only one service.

 Usage
 -----